 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.

-That Eliot believes that no Receipts were initially signed or agreement to return the ILLEGAL and IMPROPER distributions made to parties knowing they were committing fraud and ignoring repeated warnings and that these documents are further an effort to cover up their crimes by adding POST distribution documents to cover their crimes when the authorities began contacting them.
+That Eliot believes that no Receipts were initially signed or agreement to return the ILLEGAL and IMPROPER distributions made to parties knowing they were committing fraud and ignoring repeated warnings to make distributions and that these documents are further an effort to cover up their crimes by adding POST distribution documents to cover their crimes when the authorities began contacting them.
 That Eliot states the statement that Theodore takes “no position in this lawsuit” is a flat out lie as Theodore is the Plaintiff and Theodore is acting as Trustee for his children and stands to gain the most if this attempted FRAUD ON THE COURT and FRAUD ON THE BENEFICIARIES, INTERESTED PARTIES and CREDITOR and these two positions are conflicting and cause adverse interests with other beneficiaries.

 D.B., Ja.
 B. and Jo.
 B. are minors and are lineal descendants of Defendant Eliot Bernstein, who is their father and claims on behalf of each minor child a beneficial interest in the Shirley Trust.